 By Iris Stone

 In this ranking, we examine top value universities and colleges in Colorado.
+For a look at flexible online options, see our ranking of the best value online Colorado colleges and universities.

 If you’re looking to go to school out West, it will be difficult to find a better spot than Colorado.
 In general, there are a lot fewer universities in this region than there are on the East Coast, and some states only have a few really serious options.
 But Colorado is a bright spot, full of spectacular options with equally spectacular mountain views.
 The state’s public school system is especially strong, and between popular universities like University of Colorado and the University of Denver, you can’t go wrong!
 The independent colleges in Colorado offer just as much quality – more so in some cases – and the Colorado School of Mines and Colorado College are both worth a close look.